 Hu Youping risked her life when she blocked an armed Chinese assailant targeting a bus full of Japanese children in China’s Suzhou Province.

-Bus attendant Hu Youping gave her life in trying to protect a Japanese mother and child from a knife attack at this bus stop in Suzhou. (©Kyodo)
+The bus stop in Suzhou where bus attendant Hu Youping gave her life in trying to protect a Japanese mother and child from a knife attack. (©Kyodo)

 In a recent shocking incident in Suzhou, China, a Chinese hooligan attacked a bus belonging to a Japanese school.
 Wielding a knife, the attacker injured a Japanese mother and her son who were waiting on the street for the bus.
 Hu Youping, 54, a courageous Chinese bus attendant, was also stabbed during the attack.
 After the attack, she was taken in critical condition to the hospital, where she later died.